 These Clementine French Macarons are a lovely way to enjoy winter’s cutest citrus fruit.
 With a choice of two different fillings—buttercream or jelly—they offer an incredibly aromatic, juicy flavor in a tiny package.
+This recipe includes a variety of resources to help you successfully make macarons, including a full French Macaron video masterclass!

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.